 The Chemical Facility Anti-Terrorism Standards (CFATS) Expedited Approval Program (EAP) is an optional process that Tier 3 and Tier 4 high-risk chemical facilities can choose to submit their Site Security Plan (SSP) for approval from CISA to bypass the pre-approval authorization and Authorization Inspection step in the CFATS process.
 Facilities with an approved EAP SSP enter directly into the CFATS regulatory cycle.

 - Read or download the CFATS EAP Fact Sheet

 - Read or download the DHS Guidance for the Expedited Approval Program

-The Protecting and Securing Chemical Facilities from Terrorist Attacks Act of 2014 (“CFATS Act of 2014”) Public Law 113-254 (6 U.S.C. § 621, et seq.), established the Expedited Approval Program (EAP), and directed DHS to issue prescriptive guidance that “identifies specific security measures that are sufficient to meet the risk-based performance standards” for facilities that choose to submit an SSP pursuant to the EAP.
+The Protecting and Securing Chemical Facilities from Terrorist Attacks Act of 2014 (“CFATS Act of 2014”), Public Law 113-254 (6 U.S.C. § 621, et seq.), established the Expedited Approval Program (EAP), and directed the Department of Homeland Security (DHS) to issue prescriptive guidance that “identifies specific security measures that are sufficient to meet the risk-based performance standards” for facilities that choose to submit an SSP pursuant to the EAP.
 See 6 U.S.C § 622(c)(4)(B)(i).

 DHS Guidance for EAP

 The DHS Guidance for the Expedited Approval Program provides Tier 3 and 4 covered chemical facilities with a better understanding of security measures that could be used to meet the Risk-Based Performance Standards (RBPS), and helps identify and select processes, measures, and activities they may choose to implement in order to secure and monitor their facility.
 The prescriptive measures contained in the Guidance are intended to apply specifically to facilities that elect to participate in the EAP.